 Get a kick when watermelon and jalapeño meet

-Tequila infused with one of Mexico's favorite chilis gives a boost to the sweet watermelon overtones of this summery cocktail from popular Mexican restaurant and tequila bar JoToro in Tampa, Florida.
+Tequila infused with one of Mexico’s favorite chiles gives a boost to the sweet watermelon overtones of this cocktail from popular Mexican restaurant and tequila bar JoToro in Tampa, Florida.

-For an authentic and eye-pleasing rim on your margarita glass, look for the Mexican spice called tajin at a supermarket or Latin market (a mix of dried chili peppers, lime and sea salt).
+For an authentic and eye-pleasing rim on your margarita glass, look for the Mexican spice called tajin at a supermarket or Latin market (a mix of dried chile peppers, lime and sea salt).

 - Tajin spice